clotildefrap/Word-class-representations-comparison/README.md

 ## Tokenizers

 Each of the stories was tokenized using the English SpaCy tokenizer, the BPE tokenizer of GPT2 and the Word-Piece tokenizer of the BERT model.
-This process was done twice, once on its own to extract and store the tokens and their IDs, and once integrated in the embedding extraction code.
+The tokens, their IDs, and their tensors (hidden states or embeddings) were extracted and stored.

 ## Models

-The models used to conduct the experiment, "GPT2-medium" and "bert-large-uncased", are open-source twenty-four layer pretrained models whose codes are available online.
+The models used to conduct the experiment, "GPT2-medium" and "bert-large-uncased", are open-source twenty-four layer pretrained models whose codes are available online (.
 The models were loaded and fed the stories one by one ; the hidden states of the layers of interest (2, 8, 24) were extracted and stored.

 ## Methods